mrlacey/enamel/README.md

 ```

 While the writing of large amounts of C# inside an ENAMEL file is probably undesirable, as a quick way to interact with or invoke something in the code behind file it may be useful.
-Its ability to act as a way to execute Commands on the ViewModel from a control what doesn't support invoking commands directly, it may be simpler than other "EventToCommand" solutions.
+With its ability to act as a way to execute Commands on the ViewModel from a control that doesn't support invoking commands directly, it may be simpler than other "EventToCommand" solutions.

 ## Why this name?

-Not only is ENAMEL by far the best name I've considered, there are multiple factors that
+Not only is ENAMEL by far the best name I've considered, there are multiple factors that make it appropriate.

 - It's a real word and so is recognizable.
 - It's not a name used by any other technology-related project.
 - It's easy to pronounce.
 - It's a good acronym.
+(Experimental Native Application Markup Extension Language)
 - It's not too long.
+(6 letters)
-- The name overlap a lot with XAML.
+- The name overlaps a lot with XAML.
 - It can include (but is not tied to) the word "experimental" which highlights the current nature of its existence.
 - Enamel (of the porcelain variety) is tough, durable and pleasing to look at.
 All qualities desirable in this context too.
 - Associations to tooth enamel may be unfortunate for some people, but comparisons to a hard outer layer that offers protection from decay cannot be overlooked.